ARoshdy123/shopping_app_firebase/README.md

-**For Access Device Features - Libraries to Device Features - Add Biometric Authentication using Fingerprint (Bonus task) You will find in the biometric_fingerprint branch that the first project has not been graded yet**
+**For Access Device Features - Libraries to Device Features - Add Biometric Authentication using Fingerprint (Bonus task) You will find in the biometric_fingerprint branch that the first project has not been graded yet** P.S (Black screen on the video is for adding my fingerprint to access and login)

 https://github.com/user-attachments/assets/72221ba8-a8d4-4fcc-b7d4-67420794ab17